harishnr93/CNN-based-YOLO-Models-and-Real-Time-Detection-Transformer/README.md

-# 📘 YOLO Models and Real Time Detection Transformer
+# YOLO Models and Real Time Detection Transformer

-This document presents a comprehensive comparison of the latest object detection models: **YOLOv8**, **YOLOv10**, **YOLO11**, **YOLO12**, and **RT-DETRv2**.
+This project presents a comprehensive comparison of the latest object detection models: **YOLOv8**, **YOLOv10**, **YOLO11**, **YOLO12**, and **RT-DETRv2**.
 These models represent distinct architectural choices, performance goals, and deployment capabilities, making them valuable for different use cases ranging from edge devices to high-accuracy cloud-based applications.

 ---